Hamdan772/Automate/README.md

 If you discover a security vulnerability, please **DO NOT** disclose it publicly through issues, pull requests, or discussions.

-Instead, please create a [GitHub Security Advisory](https://github.com/nanobrowser/nanobrowser/security/advisories/new) to report the vulnerability responsibly.
+Instead, please create a [GitHub Security Advisory](https://github.com/Automate/Automate/security/advisories/new) to report the vulnerability responsibly.
 This allows us to address the issue before it's publicly disclosed.

-We appreciate your help in keeping Nanobrowser and its users safe!
+We appreciate your help in keeping Automate and its users safe!

 ## 💬 Community

 Join our growing community of developers and users:

 - [Discord](https://discord.gg/NN3ABHggMK) - Chat with team and community
-- [Twitter](https://x.com/nanobrowser_ai) - Follow for updates and announcements
+- [Twitter](https://x.com/Automate_ai) - Follow for updates and announcements
-- [GitHub Discussions](https://github.com/nanobrowser/nanobrowser/discussions) - Share ideas and ask questions
+- [GitHub Discussions](https://github.com/Automate/Automate/discussions) - Share ideas and ask questions

 ## 👏 Acknowledgments

-Nanobrowser builds on top of other awesome open-source projects:
+Automate builds on top of other awesome open-source projects:

 - [Browser Use](https://github.com/browser-use/browser-use)
 - [Puppeteer](https://github.com/EmergenceAI/Agent-E)